 Related Work

 Because the detection of commented out code is a much newer field of research, we have made the decision to look into research that includes identifying the scope of comments and readability as well.
 Borstler and Paech conducted a study to investigate the effect method chain and code comments have on the ability for a programmer to comprehend software.
 The previous works reviewed prior to study focused on only one factor in rating the readability of source code.
 The study shifted focus to method chain and code comments.
 The questions being tested were: “How does the amount and quality of source code comments affect software readability and comprehension? and, “How does method chaining affect software readability and comprehension?”.
 The subjects who were reviewing code snippets first to assess readability, then parts of the code were removed, and the programmers were tasked to fill in the blanks with code that would achieve the original intention based on their understanding.
-There were originally 255 subjects, after filtering down the most qualified, there were only 104 left.
-The code snippets were broken down into 6 types with a total of 36 snippets to review [2].
-The results showed a relationship between the quality of code comments and the readability of the code.
+There were originally 255 subjects, after filtering down the most qualified, there were 104 left.
+The code snippets were broken down into 6 types with a total of 36 snippets to review [Borstler and Paech 2016].
+The results show a relationship between the quality of code comments and the readability of the code.
 The good comments were rated to contribute in a positive way an accurate representation of the source code, “Code snippets with good comments (GC) are perceived as the most readable and the variants without comments (NC) are perceived as the least readable”.
 The level of experience of the reviewer had an accuracy rating of the snippets as well.
 The more experience a subject/reviewer possessed reflected his or her ability to understand the code snippets and later fill in the blanks of missing code.
 “Overall, the student group without a naming preference finds the snippet variants more difficult to read than the other groups and also has the lowest answer accuracy (Acc).”
-The lack of significant effect method chains had the readability of the code was surprising the authors. “we can conclude that there are statistically significant differences in the perceived readability of the tested code snippets with respect to different comment variants (RQ1).”[2]
+The lack of significant effect method chains had the readability of the code was surprising the authors. “we can conclude that there are statistically significant differences in the perceived readability of the tested code snippets with respect to different comment variants (RQ1).”[Borstler and Paech 2016]